pizzli/basic-jquery-slider-for-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A basic Jquery Slider For WordPress
+A basic jQuery Slider For WordPress
 == Description ==

-Basic Jquery Slider For Wordpress is a basic Jquery Slider For WordPress
+Basic jQuery Slider For Wordpress is a basic jQuery Slider For WordPress

 == Installation ==